Pandiora/Booster-Calculator/README.md

 <br>

 > **Help us:** If you want to help, just provide us your dataset of gem-amounts per Booster-Pack.
 You can easily obtain these informations.
+It will only take you one minute.

 > **Just follow these steps:**
 >